FOR IMMEDIATE RELEASE | January 26, 2010

 American Chemical Society announces 2010 officers

 Chair, ACS Board of Directors

-Joseph S. Francisco, Ph.D., William E. Moore Distinguished Professor at Purdue University, will serve as president-elect until becoming ACS president on Jan.
-1, 2010.
+Joseph S. Francisco, Ph.D., William E. Moore Distinguished Professor at Purdue University is 2010 president and will serve on the Board of Directors through 2011.

 Immediate Past President